hmnshudhmn24/ai-recipe-generator-ds/README.md

 # AI-Powered Recipe Generator

-This is a Python-based AI-powered recipe generator that suggests recipes based on the user's available ingredients.
+A simple AI-powered command-line application that suggests recipes based on user-provided ingredients.
+It identifies exact and partial matches from a built-in recipe database and provides step-by-step cooking instructions for each suggested recipe.

 ## Features